Ushabti: Servants Who Worked For Their Owners In Afterlife In Ancient Egyptian Beliefs

 Depending on the tomb, the number of ushabtis varied; some had beautiful form and rich, full of details decoration, especially when made of enamel, applied by ancient Egyptians to stone objects, pottery, and sometimes even jewelry.

-Sometimes, early ushabtis were made of wax, but most often, clay and wood were used to their production.
+Sometimes, early ushabtis were made of wax, but most often, clay and wood were used in their production.
 Later figurines were usually made of much more resistant and durable materials like stone, terracotta, metal, glass, and most frequently, glazed earthenware known as the Egyptian faience (blue-green glazed ushabtis).

 While ushabtis manufactured for the rich were often miniature works of art, however, the significant quantities of discovered ushabti figurines were the result of cheap artistry, based on single molds with a few details, only.
 Archaeologists frequently discovered boxes full of ill-shaped and uninscribed porcelain figures buried in the tombs with the dead.